-At June 30, 2018, approximately 62% of total assets are held in cash and cash equivalents and noncurrent investments.
-Another 38% represents short-term receivables, the majority of which have been collected as of the date of the auditor's report.
-At June 30, 2017, these amounts were approximately 51% held in cash and cash equivalents and noncurrent investments, with another 49% in short-term receivables.
-At June 30, 2016, these amounts were approximately 60% held in cash and cash equivalents, with another 40% in short-term receivables.
-The decrease in the receivables ratio from 2017 to 2018 was due to members submitting premiums prior to year-end 2018 and an increase in the number of participants.
-The increase in the number of participants.
+At June 30, 2019, approximately 48% of total assets are held in cash and cash equivalents and noncurrent investments.
+Another 52% represents short-term receivables, the majority of which have been collected as of the date of the auditor's report.
+At June 30, 2018, these amounts were approximately 62% held in cash and cash equivalents and noncurrent investments, with another 38% in short-term receivables.
+At June 30, 2017, these amounts were approximately 51% held in cash and cash equivalents, with another 49% in short-term receivables.
+The increase in the receivables ratio from 2018 to 2019 was due to an increase in the number of participants.
+The decrease in the receivables ratio from 2017 to 2018 was due to members submitting premiums prior to year-end 2018.

-At June 30, 2018, approximately 74% of total liabilities represent the estimate of incurred but not reported claims.
+At June 30, 2019, approximately 88% of total liabilities represent the estimate of incurred but not reported claims.
 This amount has been actuarially determined by an outside party.
-Another 16% represents claims submitted to the third party administrator that are pending final payment.
+Another 2% represents claims submitted to the third party administrator that are pending final payment.
+At June 30, 2018, 74% of total liabilities represented the estimate of incurred but not reported claims, with another 16% representing claims submitted to the third party administrator that were pending final payment.
 At June 30, 2017, 60% of total liabilities represented the estimate of incurred but not reported claims, with another 22% representing claims submitted to the third party administrator that were pending final payment.
-At June 30, 2016, 64% of total liabilities represented the estimate of incurred but not reported claims, with another 25% representing claims submitted to the third party administrator that were pending final payment.
-The increase in incurred claims from fiscal year 2017 to 2018 was partially due to an increase in participation along with the trend of increased medical costs.
-The incurred claims liability was consistent between fiscal years 2016 and 2017.
+The increase in incurred claims liability from fiscal years 2018 and 2019 was from an increase in participation and the timing of claims payments.
+The increase in incurred claims liability from fiscal year 2017 to 2018 was partially due to an increase in participation along with the trend of increased medical costs.